 How does my family member get an appointment?

-If you are concerned your family member is upset and may need to talk to someone, they can contact the Counselling Service by emailing firstname.lastname@example.org.
+If you are concerned that your family member is upset and may need to talk to someone, they can arrange a first appointment by clicking here and booking a SNAP (Support and Needs Assessment Planning) appointment using our online booking system..
 Our services are free of charge to all registered Students of Trinity College.

 Students can also avail of the Student 2 Student service, where a student who is familiar with the University and trained in listening and support skills can meet with your family member to chat things out.

 If your family member chooses to seek support at Student Counselling, it is confidential.
 This means that without a release of information agreed/signed by your family member, the service will not be able to reveal information to you about their appointments.